Amal-BB/Ghadames/README.md

 .
 Colors schema of gray and red has been used.

 .
-The red pattren color inspired from the traditonal colors in Ghadames culture.
+The red pattren color inspired from the traditonal colors of Ghadames culture.

 ### **Typography**